Saurabh-k98/Calculator_Fast-API/README.md

 # Calculator_Fast-API
-Welcome to the FastAPI Calculator API, a lightweight web service for performing basic arithmetic operations.
-This API is built with FastAPI, a modern, fast (high-performance), web framework for building APIs with Python
+    This is a FastAPI application that provides basic arithmetic operations such as addition, subtraction, division, and multiplication.
+    :return: The code is returning a FastAPI application instance called "cal".